Fatimid art: Rock crystal carving

 “The extant rock crystal objects with no identifying inscription on them appear to be types of containers, either goblets for drinking or ewers and basins for holding liquids, perhaps for washing the hands of the guests after a meal."
 Over the centuries, many magical properties or benefits were deemed to be associated with objects made using rock crystal.

-Between the tenth and eleventh centuries, Egypt produced most of the rock crystals that were located in the medieval treasuries of the West, several smaller pieces were discovered in Spain that reached the peninsula during the Caliphate of Cordoba.
-The required way to create rock crystals is to hollow out a piece of crystal without damaging the decoration.
-Once the rock crystals are ready to be designed, the carvings usually depict floral or animal themes, especially birds and lions.
-Rock crystals are periodically gold or made up of precious stones.
-Rock crystal vessels has a pear-shaped body, beaked rim, and a handle, which originally has a vertical thumb piece that connects the rim of the ewer to the lower part of the body.
-The designs on the ewer goes around the neck and down the body and onto its handle.
+Between the tenth and eleventh centuries, Egypt produced most of the rock crystals that were located in the medieval treasuries of the West.
+Several smaller pieces were discovered in Spain that reached the peninsula during the Caliphate of Cordoba.
+The required way to create rock crystals is to hollow out a piece of crystal without damaging the shape required.
+Once the objects are ready to be decorated, the carvings usually depict floral or animal themes, especially birds and lions.
+The settings often use gold or precious stones.
+Rock crystal vessels often have ha pear-shaped body, beaked rim, and a handle, which originally had a vertical thumb piece that connected the rim of the ewer to the lower part of the body.
+The designs on the ewer go around the neck and down the body and onto its handle.
 "All of the details are drilled and cut with great skill, including the texturing in the form of lines and dots covering the bird and animal and the leaves of the arabesque patterns."
-A number of rock crystal ewers were used in church treasuries in Europe.